Program director

 • Seek employment as clinical fellows, working towards the certificate of clinical competence (through the Council for Clinical Certification of the American Speech-Language-Hearing Association).

-Two tracks lead to the Master of Science degree:
+Three tracks lead to the Master of Science degree:

 • Individuals who have completed a bachelor's degree in speech-language pathology or in communication disorders may apply for admission to the two-year master’s degree program.
 Postbaccalaureate foundational coursework completed at an institution other than Loma Linda University by applicants who have a bachelor's degree in a field other than speech-language pathology or communication disorders is considered on an individual basis.
 In general, foundational coursework completed at California state schools where undergraduate courses in communication sciences and disorders are required is acknowledged.